 The Hearts Museum, situated in the Gorgie Stand, is open to visitors Thursday to Sunday every week.

-Extensively researched and curated by Caroline Mathers and a team of Historians, the museum tells the story of the history of the club via words, artefacts and video.
+Extensively researched and curated by Caroline Mathers and a team of Historians, the Museum tells the story of the history of the club via words, artefacts and video.

-Visitors are encouraged to come and spend some time in the museum and talk to our historians; entry is free, with an opportunity to donate to the upkeep of this unqiue attraction at the stadium.
+Visitors are encouraged to come and spend some time in the museum and talk to our historians; entry is free, with an opportunity to donate to the upkeep of this unique attraction at the stadium.

-Opening hours (may be subject to change - all changes will be announced via social media).
+(may be subject to change - all changes will be announced via social media).

 |Thursday||10am - 4pm|